MittyRobotics/tko-electronics-sim/README.md

 ## Future Updates

 - Curved cables
-- Accurate scaling of parts on a blocks-per-inch grid for E-Plate diagrams
+- Accurate scaling of parts on a blocks-per-inch grid for E-Plate diagramming
 - Actual simulation of gauges, pistons, motors
 - Recursive debugging of all connected components
 - Timed competitive wiring games